-There are so many reasons to start practicing mindfulness at work.
-It benefits both employee and employer, and costs nothing.
-Big companies like Google and Nike are starting to embrace mindfulness, and smaller employers are following suit.
+There are so many reasons to bring a culture of mindfulness to your office space.
+It benefits both employees and employers.
+Hence why big companies like Google and Nike are starting to embrace mindfulness, and smaller employers are following suit.

-Many companies these days hire mindfulness instructors to visit the workplace to teach employees to be mindful.
+Many companies these days hire me as a meditation teacher to visit their office and teach their employees to meditate.
 This is a small investment with big rewards.

 By introducing mindfulness in the workplace, you can improve staff morale, reduce turnover rates, and increase productivity.
 It’s a simple practice that benefits the whole team.

 Paul Harrison BSc is a qualified meditation teacher who believes in genuine, authentic meditation.
 He has more than 15 years experience in teaching meditation and mindfulness both to individuals and to corporations and is the author of four books on meditation.
 He has been featured in Psychology Today, Breathe Magazine, Healthline, Psych Central and Lion’s Roar.